PalmeseMattia/HTAE/Chap0x2/notes.md

 ```

 Add a breakpoint at the main function and run the program.
-After, we control the registers before the execution of the program:
+Then, we control the registers before the execution of the program:
 ```gdb
 (gdb) break main
 (gdb) run